UniversityVictoria University of Wellington

 Next start date

-Extend your expertise with the Master of Architectural Science, focusing on managing the development and ongoing performance of the built environment.
+Extend your expertise in building science and focus on managing the development and ongoing performance of the built environment.
+Increase your understanding of the connections between architecture, engineering, testing, and building research.

 You will explore building construction and performance, project management, how building materials function, new project management tools available on the market, sustainability in the industry, facilities management, and the relationship between buildings and their environment.